 Look, you probably have some sort of skill which is interesting to others.
-Whether you’re knowledgeable about health, nutrition, philosophy, vegan fashion, digital marketing, or astrophysics, you can promote yourself as an online expert in your field, and you can make a good living while doing so too!
-But what are the best ways to do it?
+Whether you’re knowledgeable about health, nutrition, philosophy, vegan fashion, digital marketing, or astrophysics, you can promote yourself as an expert in your field, and you can make a good living while doing so too!
+But what are the best ways to do so?

 Online Expert channel #1: YouTube

 YouTube is full of online experts!
 The ease and user friendliness of YouTube’s system, combined with the fact that everyone has a video camera with them at all times, means that anyone can post videos about anything they like.
 And because YouTube is the second largest search engine in the world, it’s quickly become a source for people to turn to when they want to learn about something.